 Course Focuses on Concepts and Theories for Critical Problem-Solving Skills

-UVM’s program, launching on September 2nd, helps students build skills to gain a promotion, or in some cases, a career change.
+UVM’s program, which offers courses in the fall, winter and spring semesters, helps students build skills to gain a promotion, or in some cases, a career change.
 The program emphasizes knowledge of concepts and theory for critical problem-solving.
 Both for those new to the industry or those looking to advance in their career, the program is focused on developing critical thinking and applied problem solving skills including developing conceptual knowledge, technical skills and applied uses of geospatial analysis.
 By the end of the program, students will have gained the skills to:

 - Understand important conceptual underpinnings of GIS and their practical applications

 - Harness remote sensing as a tool for environmental or landscape problem-solving